Crime & conflict

 Share

-The Home Office supports this policy change and will authorize the release of relevant immigration when appropriate.
+The Home Office supports this policy change and will authorize the release of relevant immigration data when appropriate.
 However, the guidance clarifies that it is not the role of the police to verify a suspect’s immigration status; this responsibility lies with the Home Office, which will decide whether it is appropriate to confirm immigration status in each case.

-While the policy aims to improve transparency and misinformation, it has sparked debate.
-Critics argue that releasing such information could exacerbate divisions within and racial tensions.
+While the policy aims to improve transparency and counter misinformation, it has sparked debate.
+Critics argue that releasing such information could exacerbate divisions within society and fuel racial tensions.
 Hameeda Khan, founder and CEO of PEP Enterprise CIC, expressed concerns that disclosing suspects’ ethnicity and nationality might reinforce systemic racism and falsely link race with criminality.
-She advocates for a national police framework overseen by a diverse and representative panel to promote fairness and build trust.
+She advocates for a national police communication framework overseen by a diverse and representative panel to promote fairness and build trust.

 The new guidance is part of a broader effort to modernize communication practices within the justice system and address the challenges posed by misinformation in the digital era.
 As the policy is implemented, its impact on public trust and social cohesion will be closely monitored.